Sabthika-2503/truth-check-dashboard/README.md

 ## Project Overview

-Truth Check Dashboard is a web-based fact-checking application developed to analyze the authenticity of news content, text claims, and URLs.
+Truth Check Dashboard is a web-based fact-checking application developed to analyze and verify the authenticity of news articles, text claims, and URLs.
 The system helps users identify potentially fake or misleading information by generating authenticity scores and providing detailed verification results through an interactive dashboard.

-In addition to fact-checking, the application displays related content and similar news articles below the user's input, helping users compare information and gain additional context before making conclusions.
+The application also displays related content and similar news articles below the user's input, allowing users to compare information and gain additional context before making decisions.

-## Key Features
+## Features

 * Text claim verification and analysis
 * URL authenticity and trustworthiness analysis
 * Fake vs Real score generation
-* Related news/content recommendations
+* Related news and content recommendations
 * Activity history tracking
 * RESTful API implementation using Express.js
 * Request logging and rate limiting